-Nigel Waterson lives in a small village just West of Stirling called Gargunnock.
+Nigel Waterson, pictured above with his boat, lives in a small village just West of Stirling called Gargunnock.
 He’s spent lots of time on the Isle of Skye and gives you some suggestions for things to see and do in the Highlands and Islands although mainly the island of Skye.
-He also shares a video of bowriding dolphins!
+He also shares an amazing video of bowriding dolphins!

 Sailing, fishing and shooting.
 Scotland’s perfect for those!

 I live on a charming old estate near Gargunnock.
 I’m in the stables block behind the big house.
 The walls are three feet thick, it was built in 1790.
 I’ve been here for five years and moved there from Bo’ness in West Lothian.
 Reason for the move – stunning views, friendly people.

 I really like the beach at Talisker bay – it feels wild and have fond memories of Achnahaird beach by Achiltibuie where we had family holidays.
 Also Kilmory bay where Loch Sween meets the Atlantic near the point of Knapp.
 It’s not obvious but you’ll find a track there if you look.
 (Grid NR 69893 74597)

 The climb up Ben An in the Trossachs. – Stunning views of Loch Katrine.
 Anything on the Trotternish ridge on Skye – It’s the most unearthly combination of spires and cliffs.
 Love the top of Stac Polly for the same reason – and the views North over Loch Scionascaig to Suilven.